vpsfreecz/haveapi-webui/README.md

 Configuration
 -------------

-See [haveapi-webui.config.js](haveapi-webui.config.js).
-Generally, the UI can ask for URL of the API server you wish to work with or it can be built with a specific API URL.
+`haveapi-webui` can ask for URL of the API server you wish to work with or it can be built with a specific API URL.
+It is also possible to select which history type to use -- hash history working everywhere and browser history for production use.

+See [haveapi-webui.config.js](haveapi-webui.config.js) for more information.
 Note that the app must be rebuilt for the config changes to take effect.

 License